Indoor Cactus Plant Care: A Beginner’s Growing Guide

 Uses

-If you have kids, then you may want to place your cacti up out of reach.
-They’re fascinating plants, but not user-friendly!
+These are perfect tabletop plants, and they’re also great for combining in low bowls to create little cactus gardens.
+If you have kids, it’s best to keep your cacti out of reach.
+They’re fascinating plants, but definitely not the most user-friendly!

 Indoor Cactus Care